Live Peregrine Webcam: Watch the Latest Action from the Nest

 Photo credit: Greg Smith, Alexandra Park Ornithological Group

 After a gap of over 10 years, a mated pair of peregrines moved into the Cathedral Tower in 2022 and successfully nested, produced and fledged four chicks!
-They returned to the nest built by our Works Team again this year, and on Mothering Sunday, the female laid the first egg of the season.
-There were four eggs in total and on Wednesday 26 April, the first chick hatched, closely followed by a second, third and fourth.
+They returned to the nest built by our Works Team in 2023 and 2024, and successfully raised four healthy chicks both years.

 The exciting news in 2023 was that we were able to install a live hi-res camera, that operated 24 hours a day.